fahm99/samAI/README.md

 ### Built With
 - Flutter for cross-platform mobile development
-- Firebase for backend services:
+- Supabase for backend services:
   - Authentication
   - Cloud Firestore for database
   - Storage for images